Virtual Environments

 3 Which environment manager should I use?

 For R projects, we recommend using renv.
-For Python projects, we recommend using conda.
+For Python projects, we recommend using venv.
 These are by no means the only environment managers for R and Python, but we’ve found these to be the most reliable and user-friendly for the majority of use cases at Urban.

 Within the R community, renv, developed and maintained by RStudio, is the de facto virtual environment manager.
 Older resources might reference packrat, which has been soft-deprecated and is now superseded by renv.
 According to the developers of renv,